 Dr. Victor S. Pylro is a microbial ecologist holding experience on molecular microbial ecology.
 He is one of the initiators of the Brazilian Microbiome Project (BMP - http://www.brmicrobiome.org), a Brazilian Microbial Genomics Consortium and Database.
 At present, many microbial metagenomic projects underway in Brazil are widely known, and the main goal is to co-ordinate and standardize these, together with future projects.
 Dr. Victor Pylro is working closely to several Brazilian and International researchers and companie's technicians, in order to standardize methods and protocols to be adopted by the BMP.
 Also, he is the coordinator of the Committee of Knowledge Transfer of the National Institute of Science and Technology: Microbiome (recently proposed), concerned in the formation of human resources and the transfer of knowledge to society, by developing activities aimed at overcoming educational challenges in Brazil.

-Department of Plant Sciences, Center for Population Biology, and Genome Center, University of California Davis.
+Department of Evolution and Ecology, Center for Population Biology, and Genome Center, University of California Davis.

 Professor of Genomics, The Scripps Research Institute, La Jolla, CA. Director of the Scripps Translational Science Institute.
 Elected, Institute of Medicine, National Academy of Science, 2004.
 Voted Most Influential Physician Executive in the US in 2012, Modern Healthcare.
 Thomson Reuters ISI "Doctor of the Decade" for top 10 in medicine citations.
 University of Michigan endowed Topol Professor of Cardiovascular Medicine, 2011.